 Any teacher, administrator, staff, or authorized parental volunteer may issue a verbal reprimand to a student with the expectation that the offense is quickly corrected.
-The Grade Chair may or may not be contacted for Type I offenses.
+The Grade Chair and Director of Student Life may or may not be contacted for Type I offenses.